 6. Waterfall Park

 Manmade waterfalls are located at Waterfall Park in Independence, Missouri.
 Boulders were used to build the river feature, which is almost 10 feet high.
 The stream flows over a small bridge, allowing most of the water to pass below.
 For those interested, there is another minor waterfall that can be found near Merriam, Kansas, created by a natural rock dam.

 7. Big Piney Falls

 The cascade at Big Piney Falls is part of the Piney Falls State Natural Area.
 There are upper and lower falls at Piney Falls, but the cascade is rather short.
 As you climb up the trail, you will gain an elevation of 383 feet.
 The water looks inviting as it lowers into the pool, surrounded by other picturesque features.
 In addition to the waterfall, you can also see a hollow, cave-like structure behind it.

 8. Rocky Waterfall

 |Nearby Attractions:||Ozark National Scenic Riverway|

 Located in the Ozarks, this waterfall is a popular tourist destination and an important state treasure.
 A number of interesting geological structures can also be found in this area.
 This reddish-brown rock that overflows is rhyolite porphyry, produced by volcanic activity a long time ago.
 While the waterfall can be visited all year round, it’s most beautiful after a heavy downpour.

-The main attraction of Meramec State Park is a stunning waterfall, making it one of the most beautiful places in Missouri.
+One of the main attractions of Maramec Spring Park is a stunning waterfall, making it one of the most beautiful places in Missouri.
 Water cascading into a pool filled with moss-covered rocks, together with foliage surrounding them, creates a breathtaking scene.
 In addition, the bridge across the falls adds to its beauty and offers a unique perspective.
-In addition to the pool of water, there’s also a dam and grain mill ruins.
+In addition to the pool of water, there’s also a dam and ironwork ruins.